DoSomething/contentful-prototype/docs/installation-and-setup/installation.md

 # Installation

-Fork and clone the [Phoenix repository](https://github.com/DoSomething/phoenix-next) to your computer, and then [add it to your local Homestead](https://github.com/DoSomething/communal-docs/tree/master/Homestead) installation.
-Homestead provides a pre-packaged development environment to help get you up and running quickly!
+Fork and clone the [Phoenix repository](https://github.com/DoSomething/phoenix-next) to your computer, and then [add it to your local Homestead](requrements.md) installation.

-We use [Contentful](https://www.contentful.com/) as our content management platform.

-{% hint style="warning" %}
-Please request access to Contentful and setup an account to be able to access the _space_ used for this project.
-{% endhint %}

 Once you have access to Contentful, `ssh` into the Homestead Vagrant box, `cd` into the Phoenix repository location and run: